Welcome to the Mikolka Lab

 Pathophysiology of acute lung injury

-Main interest is focused on the pathophysiology of acute lung injury of various etiologies which generally characterized by an excessive inflammatory reaction, oedema, inactivation of the pulmonary surfactant and subsequent worsening of the ventilation-perfusion matching.
+Our main research interest focuses on the pathophysiology of acute lung injury of diverse etiologies, typically characterized by an excessive inflammatory response, pulmonary edema, surfactant inactivation, and a subsequent impairment of ventilation–perfusion matching.

 Exogenous surfactant therapy